Erich von Manstein: Post-war life and memoirs

 Along with ten other former senior officers, Manstein was called on in 1955 by the Amt Blank to formulate plans for the re-founding of the German army.
 On 20 June 1953, he spoke to the Bundestag, giving his analysis of strategic power considerations and the country's defence and spoke about whether the country should have a professional army or a conscripted army.
 His opinion was that the length of service for Bundeswehr conscripts should be at least 18 months, preferably 24 months.
 His idea to form a reserve force was later implemented.

 Manstein's war memoir, Verlorene Siege (Lost Victories), was published in West Germany in 1955 and was later translated into several other languages.
 The book was a highly acclaimed best-seller, critical of Hitler and his leadership style.
 Historians such as Liddell Hart saw Manstein's emphasis on the purely military aspects of the war, while ignoring the political and moral aspects, as a way for him to absolve himself and the high command of any responsibility for the events of the Holocaust.
 Over the years, he became the centre of a "military cult" which cast him not only as one of Germany's greatest generals, but also one of the greatest in history.
 He has been described as a militärische Kult- und Leitfigur ("military cult figure and leading personality"), a general of legendary – almost mythical – ability, much honoured by both the public and historians.
 Biographers, including Benoît Lemay, feel that his narrow focus on military matters to the exclusion of moral issues cannot be considered ethical.

 Manstein and his wife moved several times after his release from prison, living in Essen and Bonn for a time before settling into a house near Munich in 1958.
 The second volume of his memoirs, Aus einem Soldatenleben ("A Soldier's Life"), covering the period from 1887 to 1939, was published in 1958.
 His wife, Jutta Sibylle von Manstein, died in 1966.

 On Manstein's 80th birthday, he received congratulations from the Bundeswehrs supreme high commander, General Ulrich de Maizière, with entourage.

-Erich von Manstein died of a stroke on the night of 9 June 1973 at the age of 85.
+Erich von Manstein died of a stroke on 10 June 1973 at the age of 85.
 As the penultimate surviving German field marshal (Ferdinand Schörner died 2 July 1973), he was buried with full military honours.
 His funeral was attended by hundreds of soldiers of all ranks.
 In Manstein's obituary, Spiegel magazine said, "He assisted in the march to catastrophe—misled by a blind sense of duty."